Dog parks in Ann Arbor

 What should I bring with me to the park?

 Please remember to have your dog(s) license and permit tags visible at all times and that they are current.
-Also, water and bags.
+Water and bags are also recommended.

 Will the dog parks be policed or monitored by the city parks and recreation services unit?